What is Mould?

 - Site drainage problems

-SCS industrial hygiene professionals have over 12 years of experience in mould testing, including assessing the built environment for sources of moisture intrusion, fungal growth and fungal remediation solutions.
+Most noteworthy, SCS’ industrial hygienists have over 12 years of experience in mould testing.
+This includes assessing the built environment for sources of moisture, fungal growth and fungal remediation solutions.

 - Bulk and/or Tape-Lift Sampling